ehu7559/cryptoPalsWriteups/set3guide.md

 The same attacks will work on it as seen in previous challenges.
 I won't bore the reader with a lengthy discussion of them given that challenges 18 through 20 focused on those attacks already, with more to come.

+## Set 3 Closing Remarks:
+Well this was entertaining!
+To be honest, this set took me a while because I did not want to implement the MT19937 RNG.
+(Incidentally, I did find a writeup on the internet by someone else who left these challenges for later.)

+We are also almost done with AES attacks.
+These challenges have been extremely useful in my learning.
+My thanks to Tylir, a recruiter from NCC group for introducing me to these challenges after I got rejected for a job.
+I don't think you knew at the time, but you helped me discover my passion.